readyplayerme/rpm-unity-sdk-core/Samples~/AvatarCreatorSamples/AvatarCreatorExperimental/README.md

 - OnLoginSuccess event that can be subscribed to in the inspector
 - OnLoginFailed event that can be subscribed to in the inspector and passes a string containing the error message

+## Logout Element

+This element is useful for creating Ready Player Me user logging out UI.

+**Prefab Location:**
+`Runtime/AvatarCreator//Prefabs/LogoutElement.prefab`.

+**Key features include:**
+- a button, that user can click to log them out
+- OnLogoutSuccess event that can be subscribed to in the inspector
+- OnLogoutFailed event that can be subscribed to in the inspector and passes a string containing the error message

 ## Photo Capture Element

 This element is useful for creating a photo capture UI and returning the image (selfie) of the user as a Texture2D so